Autoradiography of

 experiment shown, a DNA sequencing gel is dried onto

-filter paper,
+filter paper, the paper is

-which is placed inside a light-proof X-Ray cassette
+placed inside a light-proof X-Ray cassette

-box (left) and overlain with a sheet of X-ray film.
+box (left), and overlain with a sheet of X-ray film.
 The cassette is sealed

-shut and left for several hours to several days.
-The film records the
+shut and the exposure left for several hours to

 positions of the radio-labelled DNA termination

-sequencing "ladder" is read directly from the
+sequencing "ladder" is read directly from

-autoradiogram.
+the autoradiogram.

 In other applications, a radio-isotope labelled Southern